sagefy/sagefy/docs/pages/technology.md

 Technology
 ==========

-This document lists technology that Descovrir uses and intends to use.
+This document lists technology that Sagefy uses and intends to use.

 Infrastructure
 --------------